2022–2023 Investment Plan Update for the Clean Transportation Program

 Clean Transportation Program

-The 2022–2023 Investment Plan Update for the Clean Transportation Program guides the allocation of program funding for Fiscal Year 2022–2023 and the first six months of Fiscal Year 2023-2024.
+The 2022–2023 Investment Plan Update for the Clean Transportation Program guides the allocation of program funding for Fiscal Year 2022–2023 and the first six months of Fiscal Year 2023–2024.
 The program is set to expire at the end of the calendar year 2023.
-The California Energy Commission (CEC) reviews the proposed allocations annually and makes adjustments as needed.
+The California Energy Commission (CEC) reviews the proposed allocations annually and adjusts as needed.
+This update also includes funding allocations from the State Budget Acts of 2021 and 2022, which include funding through 2026.

 This 2022–2023 investment plan covers the fourteenth year of the program and reflects laws, executive orders, regulations, and other funding programs to reduce greenhouse gas emissions, petroleum dependence, and criteria pollution emissions for all Californians.
 Program priorities are determined with input from stakeholders, the Disadvantaged Communities Advisory Group, the Clean Transportation Program Advisory Committee, and by CEC analyses such as the Senate Bill 1000 Electric Vehicle Charging Infrastructure Deployment Assessment and the Assembly Bill 2127 Electric Vehicle Charging Infrastructure Assessment-Analyzing Charging Needs to Support Zero-Emission Vehicles in 2030.
 These priorities are consistent with the overall program goal “to develop and deploy innovative technologies that transform California’s fuel and vehicle types to help attain the state’s climate change policies.”